 Return to the whole foods our grandmothers prepared and not

-those manufactured foods that our mothers served, is Dr Lundell's recommendation; you'll find that they are mostly listed amongst the foods to reduce inflammation.
+those manufactured foods that our mothers served, is Dr Lundell's recommendation; you will find that they are mostly listed amongst the foods to reduce inflammation.

-And especially a return to fruit, salads and vegetables which contain the vital nutrients so deficient in today's "all American diet."
+And especially a return to fruit, salads and vegetables which contain the vital nutrients so deficient in today's Western and South African diet.

 Add smoking to that diet, and you have a catastrophe of chronic inflammation of blood vessels.